y4z1c1/dream-blast/README.md

    - **Specific Animation Settings**: Duration and intensity for various animations

 These settings allow for fine-tuning the visual experience or disabling animations entirely for testing purposes.

+### Special Keys to Press

+In order to facilitate testing and debugging, the following keyboard shortcuts are available:

+- **1-9**: Instantly set the game level to the corresponding number (e.g., pressing '3' will load level 3).
+- **R**: Restart the current level, allowing for quick iteration during testing.
+- **Q**: Return to the main menu, providing a fast way to exit a level without completing it.
+- **P**: Display the win popup screen to simulate level completion.
+- **Return (Enter)**: Restart the current level from the beginning without requiring manual navigation.